 In Latin America, many private universities award not only degrees holding programmatic licensing from a government-approved regulator, but also their “own titles”, which are degrees that are regulated solely by the institution concerned.
 While there may be particular situations whereby institutional and programmatic licensing is a condition for the acceptance of a degree, the legal status of a degree is the same whether it is an “own title” or one that is licensed by government.
 All degrees issued by EAU have the status of “own titles”.

 The international context

 The status of European-American University as a private international education provider sometimes causes some confusion as to how it should be categorized within the educational spectrum.
 The assumption that all degree-awarding bodies must be part of a national system of education is frequent, but incorrect.
-Some, like European-American University, are chartered by a subnational government (Bunyoro-Kitara) rather than by federal or national authorities.
+Some, like European-American University, are chartered by a subnational government (Bunyoro-Kitara) rather than by federal or national authorities, and are incorporated as an international private university without at present being part of the domestic university system (Panama).
 Moreover, private education providers are not always listed in official publications and databases of tertiary institutions.